isaackoz/vite-plugin-preact-esp32/README.md

 ### Using the router
 Whether or not you use the router is optional.
 If you want more than one page, you very likely want to use it.
 It only adds a few extra kB's, so there isn't really a reason _not_ to use it unless you just have a single page.

+:warning: If you use this with an SPA (Preact for example), you will lose context if you refresh the page.
+I.e. if you navigate to `example.com/test` from a link within the Router, all is well.
+However, if you navigate directly to `example.com/test` or refresh the page, you will be served a 404 from the webserver (not from the SPA).
+[Check here](https://stackoverflow.com/a/43557288/10422604) for a better explanation.
+I will update this when I find a solution.

 # ESP32 Setup